 Ellen, “Do not flippin’ tell me…”

 “Yes, another in Marigny, rentals are cheaper there, more prospective twenty somethings.
 I cannot imagine what it must be like to be the parent.
 Daughter strikes out on her own, beginning to train for a career or attend college, brutally murdered in an unfamiliar city.
-Think of how it feels to know your daughter’s head was chopped off.”
+How brutal to know your daughter’s head was chopped off.”